Product

 Best Soy Sauce for Sushi (Just the Facts and No Affiliate Links)

 The sheer amount of bloggers and influencers producing content for all the wrong reasons is pathetic.
-All for the likes, attention, or a paycheck by trying to cash in as an Amazon affiliate is just ridiculous.
-It is so dumb that I will not have any affiliate links in this post (absolutely none.
-No monetization, and just the facts because I give a chit, bro).
+All for likes, attention, or a paycheck by trying to cash in as an Amazon affiliate is just ridiculous.
+It’s so dumb that I won’t have any affiliate links in this post (absolutely none.
+No monetization, just the facts because I give a chit, bro).”

 I am not trying to sell you on anything, and I just want you to be able to try/use the best soy sauce (shoyu) for your application.
 Plus, go look at who is writing those articles, they have no clue that Chinese are different from Japanese, they are like “like, as if, they are all ching chongs to me.”